empierre/MyDomoAtHome/README.md

       "passcode": ""
     }

+  - remark: if you have a configuration issue, check that you don't have },} as it is an error of syntax and should be }}
   - multi-instances: just change the app_name tag between instances
   - change the MDAH port: change the basic (top level) port (here 3002)
   - protected device code: change the passcode above